 The other type pictured is the 500 SP.
 The prototype (not the one in the photo) was made

 by Walter and Francesco Villa.

-The angle between the inlet - and exhaustvalve is only 25 degree.
-Therefore you find a very steep inletport and further a very flat (Hepolite) piston.
-Also very interesting is the drive for the DOHC system.
-This is with a so called gear train just like as on MV Augustas.
-The primairy drive is with a duplex chain.
+The angle between the inlet and exhaust valve is only 25 degree.
+Therefore you find a very steep inlet port and further a rather flat (Hepolite) piston.
+Also interesting is the drive for the DOHC system.
+This is with a so-called gear train similar to that found as on MV Augusta engines.
+The primary drive is by duplex chain.

 Type = 1 cyl, aircooled, DOHC 4V

 Compression Ratio = 13.5 : 1

 Bore x Stroke = 86 x 85 mm

 Carb = Dell'Orto 38 mm